CharlesThaCat/FPGA-Sequencer-and-Synthesizer/README.md

 =
 2018/5/24
 -
-* Upload the program for the implementation of a sequencer using square wave.
+* Upload the program for the implementation of a square wave sequencer.